A Wall of Silence: Filming

-It was subsequently filmed in Buenos Aires in 1992.
-It is a co-production between Argentina's Aleph Producciones, Britain's Channel 4 and Mexico's Instituto Mexicano de Cinematografía (IMCINE).
+The film was shot in Buenos Aires in 1992.
+It is a co-production between Argentina's Lita Stantic Producciones and Aleph Producciones, Britain's Channel 4 and Mexico's Instituto Mexicano de Cinematografía (IMCINE), produced by Dolly Pussi with Pablo Rovito as executive producer.
+Redgrave, sporting short blond hair for the role, performed her part largely in Spanish.
+It was among the last films of Lautaro Murúa, who had himself been exiled during the dictatorship.
+The score was composed by bandoneonist Néstor Marconi, with art direction by Margarita Jusid.